Compare our best business savings account

 It is your responsibility to pay tax on any interest you earn on a business savings account and declare it as part of your annual tax return.
 Tax deductions are not included because business savings accounts advertise their interest rates and pay interest as gross.

-To find out more about the tax implications, read our guide about the differences between a sole trader and limited company.
+To find out more about how tax implications differ in the business world, read our guide about the differences between a sole trader and limited company.

 Other products for your business